Apollo City: Overview

 During our testing, we found that the City took around 16 seconds to fold/unfold.
 This is slower than a shared scooter like the Ninebot Max, which is much larger when folded, and on-par with similarly compact scooters.

 The Apollo City cockpit is a style that will be familiar to many electric scooter enthusiasts.
-It features dual brake levers, a trigger-style throttle, settings LCD, and large rubber grips.
+It features dual brake levers, a QS-S4-style trigger throttle, settings LCD, and large rubber grips.

 If you’ve read any of our other reviews, you know that we aren’t the biggest fans of this trigger throttle because it is uncomfortable for prolonged use.
 It simply isn’t ergonomic to have your finger extended for long periods.